This Is How Long Most People Wait To Say "I Love You," Science Says

 Well, unfortunately, I can't answer a lot of those questions for you.
 I don't know if your partner loves you, too, and I definitely don't know how it's going to go for the two of you after you say it.
-BUT, I do have a small piece of science-backed wisdom to offer you in terms of when to drop the L-bomb.
-Mattress Online surveyed 1,000 British individuals to figure out when people are ready for all sorts of relationship milestones, from the first time they choose Netflix over sex to the first time they say I love you.
+But, I do have a small piece of science-backed wisdom to offer you in terms of when to drop the L-bomb.
+Mattress Online surveyed 1,000 British individuals to figure out when people are ready for all sorts of relationship milestones, from the first time they choose Netflix over physical intimacy to the first time they say "I love you."

 Let's start with the big one.
-When is it time to finally say I love you for most people?
+When is it time to finally say "I love you" for most people?
 (Well, the real answer is whenever you're ready, and you mean it, but...)
 The survey found that the timing of this varies greatly, depending on the person.
-For example, more than half of those surveyed said that they would wait at least three months before admitting the depth of their feelings to their partners.
+For example, more than half of both men and women surveyed said that they would wait at least three months before admitting the depth of their feelings to their partners.
 That being said, men are reportedly more than twice as likely as women to say "I love you" after having known someone for just one week.
-(Five percent of men said they'd do this, compared to only 2 percent of women.)
+(5% of men said they'd do this, compared to only 2% of women.)

 Again, just because the majority of these people would wait over three months, doesn't mean you have to!
 You reserve the right to say "I love you" whenever you so please.